 Measures for Financial Soundness

-When interpreting weighted average results for financial soundness, I focus on key metrics like return on assets (ROA) and debt-to-equity ratios.
+When interpreting weighted average results for financial soundness, focus on key metrics like return on assets (ROA) and debt-to-equity ratios.
 These weighted measures give a more accurate representation of a company’s performance than simple averages.

-For ROA, I calculate:
+For ROA, calculate:

 Weighted ROA = (Asset1 * Weight1 + Asset2 * Weight2) / Total Assets

-This helps me assess profitability across different asset classes.
+This helps assess profitability across different asset classes.
 A higher weighted ROA indicates better overall asset utilization.

 Weighted D/E = (Debt1 * Weight1 + Debt2 * Weight2) / Total Equity